monkey-jeff/terraform-provider-heroku/website/docs/r/config.html.markdown

 * `name` - (Required) Name of the var(s).
 This could be anything to uniquely identify the var(s).
 * `vars` - Map of vars that are can be outputted in plaintext
 * `sensitive_vars` - This is the same as `vars`.
-The main difference between the two attributes is when `sensitive_vars` outputs are displayed on-screen following a terraform apply or terraform refresh, they are redacted, with <sensitive> displayed in place of their value.
+The main difference between the two attributes is `sensitive_vars` outputs are redacted on-screen and replaced by a <sensitive> placeholder, following a terraform plan or apply.
 It is recommended to put private keys, passwords, etc in this argument.

 ## Attributes Reference
 The following attributes are exported:
 * `id` - The ID of the config

 ## Import
+The `heroku_config` resource is a meta-resource, managed only within Terraform state.
-As this resource does not make any changes remotely to your Heroku account, it is not possible to import existing `heroku_config` configuration(s).
+It does not exist as a native Heroku resource.
+Therefore, it is not possible to import an existing `heroku_config` resource.